Bone conduction implants

-Bone conduction implants have the potential to make engaging in conversations and everyday activities easier.
-Learn how they might be able to help you or your child.
+Baha implants may make engaging in conversations and everyday activities easier.
+Learn how they might be able to help.

 How does a bone conduction implant work?